felipeelia/docker-wordpress/README.md

-# duo.me WordPress Docker Image
+# A WordPress Docker Image

 ## For development environments only

+With WP-CLI, correct user permissions, XDebug and HTTPS.